Project-Helpers/HotelSnowGardens/README.md

 # Hotel Snow Gardens
-First project of the Project-Helpers
+The first project of the Project-Helpers